Make plans now to attend the 2017 WoS Gala

 Write on Sports, a non-profit, receives funding from individuals, foundations and corporations.
 It is tuition free.

-WoS adds two to board; names advisory council chair
+WoS adds three to board;

 “WoS is poised for thoughtful, planned growth,” said Johnson.”Its programs have brought important and sustained benefits to those whose lives it touches.”